 1 Bare Root Tree

-For planting and growing advice read our pear-tree-growing-guide.
+For planting and growing advice read our general guide to fruit trees.

 Please note that when several items are ordered they may not all be delivered at the same time.